OpenOmics/nanite/docs/setup.md

                    --sif-cache $HOME/SIFs --mode local
         ```

-    === "Other system + Conda"
+    === "Other system + conda offline mode"
         These instructions are for users/admins setting up the pipeline outside of Biowulf.
-Please note at the current moment the use of conda requires internet access.
-If you wish to run the pipeline in an offline mode, please use singularity and [cache the pipeline's software containers](#cache-software-containers).
+The pipeline can be run in an offline mode for users that do not have internet access with conda/mamba.
+This mode is useful for researchers running the pipeline _in the field_ on a local laptop running linux, macOS, or [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

         In this example, we will download the resource bundle in our `$HOME` directory, but please feel free to point to any other location on you computer or target system.
 You will need about 4 GB of free diskspace for the download.
         ```bash